 This minestrone soup recipe features nutrient-dense great northern beans, cabbage, potatoes, flavorful aromatics, and the smoky flavor of bacon.

-Parmesan rind is an edible outer layer that forms as the wheel of cheese ages.
+Parmesan rind is the edible outer layer that forms as the wheel of cheese ages.
 And although these pieces you hold in your hand after grating may look unusable, they hold lots of flavor.

 In fact, unaware of their hidden value, many cooks simply throw them away.